Josh Scalisi

 Software I use

-Below is a list of software I use in 2025.
+Below is a list of desktop software I use in 2025.
 This list excludes software I use only for professional work.

 Overview